Deep learning bank distress from news and numerical financial data: Deep learning framework

-The approach here used to learn the semantic vectors is a Distributed Memory Model Paragraph Vector (Le and Mikolov 2014).
-In this model the semantic vector representation is learned by training a feed forward neural network to predict the successive word based on a word context (previous n words) and the randomly initialized semantic vector (sentence ID).
-The contexts to predict the next words are fixed-length and sampled from a sliding window over the sentence.
+The approach used to learn the semantic vectors is a Distributed Memory Model Paragraph Vector (Le and Mikolov 2014).
+In this model the semantic vector representation is learned by training a feed forward neural network to predict a certain word using its word context (previous $n$ and following $n$ words) and a randomly initialized semantic vector (sentence $ID$).
+The word contexts, used as features to predict the target words are fixed-length and sampled from a sliding window over the sentence.
 While training the network, the semantic vector gets updated by the training algorithm so that its representation positively contributes in predicting the next word and thus works as a semantic representation of the entire sentence.
-In this way the sentence ID works as a memory for the model that allows the vector to capture the semantics of continuous sequences; the sentence ID in fact can be thought of as an extra word representing the sentence as global context and conditioning the prediction of the next word.
-Despite the fact that semantic vectors are initialized randomly they gradually improve how they capture the semantic of the sentence during the training, performed by stochastic gradient descent and with the gradient computed via backpropagation algorithm.
+In this way the sentence $ID$ works as a memory for the model that allows the vector to capture the semantics of continuous sequences.
+The sentence $ID$, in fact, can be thought of as an extra word representing the sentence as global context and conditioning the prediction of the next word.
+Despite the random initialisation of semantic vectors, they gradually improve the capability of capturing the semantic of the sentence during the training, performed by stochastic gradient descent and with the gradient computed via backpropagation algorithm.
 Formally, the training procedure seeks to maximize the average log probability: